Home

 Cub Braves Oshkosh Traffic on Departure Day

 They did take-off just fine from Oshkosh.
-It appears they may have forgotten to turn the "Spot" tracker on at take-off, because it shows them starting from Ripon.
-Mark and I are not with them on this leg, so I have to wait for them to phone in the reports when they can find reception for their cell phones.
-From what we can tell following along on "Spot", they made good time.
+They forgot to turn the "Spot" tracker on at take-off, so it showed them starting from Ripon.
+Mark and I were not with them on this leg, so I had to wait for them to phone in the reports when they could find reception for their cell phones.
+From what we could tell following along on "Spot", they made good time.

 After cleaning up the motor home, we were off for the airport by 8:00.
 Time for the Cub flight home.
 Jack loaded the airplane and we taxied out about 8:30.
 The FAA had personnel along the taxi way and directed us by hand signals to the runway.